Is It Illegal To Check Someone Else’s Credit Report?

 Judging from the latest statistics, the most lucrative work-from-home job in America may be Con Artist.
 Fraudsters are utilizing texts, social media, fake websites, apps, emails, and old-fashioned voice calls to separate Americans from their money — billions every year.
 They play on our greed, or charity, or desperation.
 And they take all forms of payment.

 The best way to fight back against fraud is to be aware of current schemes so you don’t fall victim in the first place.
-Below we share the top eight financial shakedowns, with enough details to help you recognize red flags, and statistics that will blow your mind.
+Below we share the top financial shakedowns, with enough details to help you recognize red flags, and statistics that will blow your mind.
 Read on to learn how to avoid getting fleeced (and how to report it if you are).

 Identity Theft and Credit Card Fraud Trends

 If you’re a victim of credit card fraud, it’s important to report it ASAP.
-You can get your credit report and find out your credit score for free at AnnualCreditReport.com
+You can get your credit report and find out your credit score for free at AnnualCreditReport.com®.

-Recommended: What Credit Score is Needed to Buy a Car
+Recommended: What Credit Score Is Needed to Buy a Car?

 33 Identity Theft and Credit Card Fraud Stats